 There are different types and sizes of whole house water filtration systems available to address the various types of potential water quality issues experienced in Concord well water or town water.
-Not only is matching the right technology important, but also sizing the system to meet the water usage demands of your home is very important.
-Also very important is a professionally plumbed system as well as maintenance of the system throughout the years to optimize the useful life and proper functioning of your new equipment as it processes thousands of gallons of water per month.
+Not only is matching the right technology important, but also sizing the system to meet the water usage demands.
+Also important is a professionally plumbed system as well as maintenance of the system throughout the years.
+This will optimize the useful life and proper functioning of your new equipment as it processes thousands of gallons of water per month.

 While symptoms of water quality issues such as bad odors & taste, staining of laundry, bathroom fixtures, etc. are indicators of problems, the preferred starting point is to get a water test to identify the minerals or contaminants in the water and at what quantity they exist.
 This will lead to an effective system recommendation and route to providing your home with excellent water quality.
 While certain minerals & contaminants can be tested on-site, health threat items like radon in water, arsenic in water, nitrates and others should be properly sampled and brought to a certified laboratory for testing that requires specialized equipment.